 She unclips her ball and tosses it.
 “Go, Tala!”

-A flash of light, and Blue’s heart sinks as a cradily appears.
-One of the resurrected ancient pokemon, the rock skinned plant pokemon is the perfect counter to his team.
-He knew Sharzad favors its family, but he didn’t think she’d use one against him.
-The Rock/Grass type would have an equal defensive advantage against all three of his pokemon, but still have an advantage offensively against Squirtle with its Grass attacks, and could knock Zephyr out of the sky with rocks.
-That leaves Shroomish, but the cradily would be immune or counteract the mushroom’s spores and seeds, and without those he has no edge.
-Meanwhile the cradily can produce acids and toxins that Shroomish can’t risk being exposed to.
+A flash of light, and Blue’s heart sinks as a lileep appears.
+One of the extremely rare ancient pokemon, the rocky-shelled plant is the perfect counter to his team.
+He knew Sharzad has one of the few in the region, but he didn’t think she’d use it against him.
+As a Rock/Grass Type it has an equal defensive advantage against all three of his pokemon, while maintaining an offensive advantage against Squirtle and Zephyr.
+That leaves Shroomish, but the lileep would be immune to or counteract the mushroom’s spores and seeds, and without those he has no edge.
+Meanwhile the lileep can produce acids and toxins that Shroomish can’t risk being exposed to.

 He’s so screwed.

 And yet instead of feeling angry or frustrated…. he feels the calm of the battle cloaking him again.
 This is just another step.
 Just another challenge on the way to Champion, and no one, no one, is as deserving of that title as he is.

 He can win this.
 Winning is what he does.

 Lileep’s weakness is its immobility.
 Its suction cups can attach to almost any surface, but they’re currently sticking it in place on the arena floor, where it’s also spreading down roots to feed through.
 The rocks around it are a dangerous resource at its disposal, but they’re still a resource.
 Blue can assault it like a fortress, attack it from below and above after starving it out.